 “Calling people was our most successful way of bringing in new customers.
 Marketing was important, but talking to people really gets the job done to make money.
 [MarketMuse’s value] doesn’t really click until you talk about the program, how it works, and what that means to their business.”

 After the launch, Balogh had to figure out how to market his product with a small marketing budget.
 Partnering with influencers made a big difference.

 First, Brian Dean listed MarketMuse in his article on SEO tools.

-“Even though it was one of fifty tools, it performed well.”
+“Even though MarketMuse was one of fifty tools in Brian Dean's article, [his article] performed well.”

 This later led to a bigger data-driven partnership.